renatomoitinho/rustbier/README.md

 For Mac installation, run `brew install opencv`

 It is necessary to have the env variable `PKG_CONFIG_PATH` set to build the application in Mac. `PKG_CONFIG_PATH=/usr/local/Cellar/opencv@3/3.4.5_2/lib/pkgconfig/` - location might change based on OpenCV version.

+Using `rustup` is the recommended way to install `rust`.
+It is a tool that manages and updates rust versions (like `nvm` for node for example).
+To install it, simply run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.
+Then run `rustup update`.

 Also a S3 compatible container will be required to run the application.